SC Rheindorf Altach: Into Europe (2014–2017)

-In the first qualifying round of the 2017–18 UEFA Europa League, Altach beat Georgian club Chikhura Sachkhere by 2–1 on aggregate.
-They also advanced through the second and third round, winning 4–1 on aggregate over Belarusian club Dynamo Brest and Belgian club Gent, respectively.
-In the play-off round, they narrowly failed to beat Israeli club Maccabi Tel Aviv with an overall score of 3–2.
+Relegation battles (2017–present)

 The 2017–18 season got off to a moderate start under new coach Klaus Schmidt.
 After a total of 31 total competitive matches in the autumn, they finished 2017 in seventh place.
 They eventually finished the season in eighth place, and Schmidt was dismissed at the end of the season.
 His successor for the 2018–19 season was Werner Grabherr, who had already managed the club twice as a caretaker.
 He struggled as full-time coach, however, and in March 2019 he was fired with the club bottom of the league table.
 After two weeks with Wolfgang Luisser as interim coach, former Rheindorf Altach player Alex Pastoor took over at the end of the month.
 Under the Dutchman, the Vorarlberg side stabilised again and finally managed to stay in the league at the end of the season, eight points ahead of relegated Wacker Innsbruck.
 In the 2019–20 season, they were in mid-table for the entire season and finished the season in eighth place, which meant they were eligible to play-offs for European football, although they were eliminated in the first round by Austria Wien.
 In the 2020–21 season, they were again in a relegation battle throughout the season, and in February 2021, Pastoor was released with Altach bottom of the league table.
 Altach coaching legend Damir Canadi took over the club for a second time.
 Under his guidance, the team managed to stay in the league, ten points ahead of relegated SKN St. Pölten.
 At the beginning of the 2021–22 season, however, Altach would also struggle under Canadi, and during the winter break he was released from his position.
 Altach's failure this time was mainly due to a poor goal tally.
 At the winter break, they had only scored ten goals and thus had the worst performing attack in the league, while Admira had the second-worst offence with 21 goals.
 In addition it came forward in December 2021 that key players Atdhe Nuhiu and Jan Zwischenbrugger had rallied against manager Canadi, initially without his knowledge, and had tried to change the team tactics internally.
 Former Switzerland international Ludovic Magnin was appointed new head coach on 30 December 2021.
+Altach finished the 2021–22 season in 11th place, securing survival with a one-point lead above the relegation zone.
+At the end of the season, Magnin activated a release clause in his contract and left the club to join Lausanne-Sport.

+For the 2022–23 season, Miroslav Klose was appointed as head coach.
+After 24 competitive matches, Klose was dismissed and replaced by Klaus Schmidt, who had previously coached the club.
+Schmidt secured the team's top-flight status on the penultimate matchday, but he left the club voluntarily at the end of the season.
+Joachim Standfest, previously the assistant coach, took over as head coach for the 2023–24 season and led the team to a 10th-place finish.